PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > ### Domain Registry ![](../info.png)
 > Instructions on how to run a secured domain registry can be found here https://docs.docker.com/registry/deploying/

-Docker tagging may seem a little confusing at first so lets dig into the details a little.
+Docker tagging may seem a little confusing at first so let's dig into the details a little.
 A tag is comprised of the following:

 For a development environment its fine to do self signed:
 Make the rest of this recipe about running self signed (in this way you can supply the cert to people in your team to allow push and pull and container sharing)